xlladdins/xll/docs/Excel4MacrosQ-S.md

 **Related Functions**

-APPLY.STYLE   Applies a style to the selection
+APPLY.STYLE&nbsp;&nbsp;&nbsp;Applies a style to the selection

-DEFINE.STYLE   Defines a cell style
+DEFINE.STYLE&nbsp;&nbsp;&nbsp;Defines a cell style

-FORMAT.FONT   Applies a font to the selection
+FORMAT.FONT&nbsp;&nbsp;&nbsp;Applies a font to the selection

 Return to [top](#Q)